DuuuDik/Github_tutorial.-Yandex-Practicum/README.md

 - *Get short log history*
 `git log --oneline`

+# A bit of additional information about logs
+- Git transforms information about your commits into SHA-1 code and the output is call **hash**
+- **Hash** allows to get information about commit, its author and info about commited files
+- **HEAD** is file within .git repositary, which holds the name of the latest commit.
+It can be used as an argument, if you need to address latest commit.

 ## Connect Git to Github
 - *If ~/.ssh/ does not exist, generate SSH-keys first*